wso2/docs-choreo-dev/en/developer-docs/docs/testing/test-components-with-test-runner.md

             -  The default behavior is to run all the collections in the specified directory.
             -  To run specific collections in the directory, use `-f` or `--files` as the first argument, followed by a comma-separated list of collections.
-            -  Since Choreo uses [Newman](https://www.npmjs.com/package/newman) internally to run Postman Collections, you can pass any valid Newman arguments.
+            -  Since {{ product_name }} uses [Newman](https://www.npmjs.com/package/newman) internally to run Postman Collections, you can pass any valid Newman arguments.